Single Sign On team management

 Back at the connections page, make sure your connection is enabled with the switch on the right.

-You can now test via IDP-initiated SSO (by clicking login to Segment from within your IDP) is working correctly.
-If not, please double check the IDP configuration gotchas section above.
+You can now test using IDP-initiated SSO (by clicking login to Segment from within your IDP) is working correctly.
+If not, double check the IDP configuration gotchas section above.

 GSuite configuration is incredibly simple with Segment.
 To get started, go to your workspace settings and choose the “Connections” tab under “Authentication” and click “Add New Connection.”
 Follow the steps to create a “Google Apps For Work” connection.